 Energy ratings from A to G are based on EU standards and are used to rate energy efficiency and energy saving potential.
 "A-Rated" indicates the highest performing and best at energy saving.
 An "A-Rated" appliance will be the most energy efficient and could save money and reduce impact on the environment.

-The account holder of a British Gas Business account.
+The account holder of a British Gas business account.
 The account holder can be an individual or business name and will appear on the front of an energy bill.
-See an example of a British Gas bill.
+See an example of a British Gas business bill.

-The unique number for your British Gas Business account.
+The unique number for your British Gas business account.
 It will be displayed on the front of your bill or invoice.
-See an example of a British Gas bill.
+See an example of a British Gas business bill.

-This is a bill based on an actual meter reading (as opposed to an estimated reading).
+This is a bill based on an actual meter reading, as opposed to an estimated reading.
 An actual bill will accurately reflect your energy consumption for a defined period.
-Submitting a meter reading online or the use of Smart Meters can ensure your business receives regular actual bills for your energy use
+To get actual bills, submit regular meter readings or use a smart meter.

-For some time it's been common practice to combine 2 or more gas meter points (MPRN's) to create an aggregated supply point.
-An industry change which will implement a new NEXUS operating system in quarter 4 2015, determines there should be no more than 1 meter point for each supply point.
+It used to be common practice to combine two or more gas meter points (MPRNs) to create an aggregated supply point.
+At the end of 2015, an industry change implemented a new NEXUS operating system which means there should be no more than one meter point for each supply point.